zimme/meteor-collection-softremovable/README.md

-This package is a fork from https://github.com/zimme/meteor-collection-softremovable to support Autoform 6.3+ and converted code to JavaScript.
+This package is a fork from https://github.com/zimme/meteor-collection-softremovable to support Autoform 6.3+ and I converted code to JavaScript.
 Now it supports last Meteor releases (tested up to 2.4).

 # Soft remove for collections